carbon-language/carbon-lang/llvm/docs/LinkTimeOptimization.rst

   lto_codegen_add_module(lto_code_gen_t, lto_module_t)

 The linker then has the option of setting some codegen options.
 Whether or not to generate DWARF debug info is set with:

 .. code-block:: c

   lto_codegen_set_debug_model(lto_code_gen_t)

-Which kind of position independence is set with:
+which kind of position independence is set with:

 .. code-block:: c

   lto_codegen_set_pic_model(lto_code_gen_t)

 And each symbol that is referenced by a native object file or otherwise must not be optimized away is set with: